concordia-publishing-house/unite-help/groups.md

--Groups
+-Groups Page
 (Insert tool bar image)
    * The Groups page displays any groups that you have created (Insert Groups Image)
      * Clicking on the Welcome Link will take you to the Welcome Page
      * Clicking on Create a new group will open a new window to allow you to create a new group.